 The Holy Family Chapel is newly renovated and open for students to pray.
 The Blessed Sacrament is present in the tabernacle and makes the chapel a perfect “go-to” place when individuals need to pray “Be still and know I am God.”
 (Psalm 46:10).
 Students, faculty, and staff are encouraged to stop by the chapel for prayer and/or to leave a written prayer request in the “Prayer Jar”.
 Weekly confession and adoration are offered in the chapel and prayer resources are available for anyone to use and take with them.

 The focus of this retreat is to help the Freshmen not only learn more about who they are as a child of God; but, what the core tenants of being a Crusader at St. Henry really means.
-They will take part in a spiritual gifts inventory, peer discussion, teambuilding icebreakers, multiple prayer opportunities, and leader-run talks meant to open up the theme.
+They will take part in music ministry, peer discussion, teambuilding icebreakers, multiple prayer opportunities, and leader-run talks meant to open up the theme.

 Sophomore: “One Body in Christ”

 The Sophomore Retreat will build on what the students have already taken from the Freshman retreat and will focus on showing them how to work as “One Body in Christ.”
 This retreat focuses on the theme of servant leadership and will help the students discover how to work together as Christian Leaders.
 The retreat will also remind the students that each one of them has been given gifts from God that are meant to help further His kingdom here on earth.
-This retreat will take place at Potter’s Ranch and offer a series of team-building exercises, prayer experiences, and leader-run talks meant to open up the theme.
+This retreat will offer a series of team-building exercises, prayer experiences, and leader-run talks meant to open up the theme.